Veiled Prophet Parade and Ball

-The Veiled Prophet Parade and Ball was a yearly ceremony in St. Louis, Missouri, over which a mythical figure called the Veiled Prophet presided.
-The first events were in 1878 and were organized and funded by the Veiled Prophet Organization, an all-male anonymous society founded in 1878 by a highly select group of the city’s business and governmental leaders.
+The Veiled Prophet Parade and Ball was a parade and debutante ball in St. Louis, Missouri presided over by a mythical figure called the Grand Oracle or Veiled Prophet.
+The first parade and ball were held in 1878, organized and funded by the Veiled Prophet Organization (VPO), an anonymous society founded in 1878 by all-white and male only civic leaders.
+Its Veiled Prophet ball became a nation-wide popular event.
+In 2022, after much attention to its racist origins, traditions and customs, VPO, now VP St. Louis, removed any mention of the Veiled Prophet in relation to the ball or itself.

 Introduction

+With the United States' centennial celebrations in the rear view mirror, business owners continued to turn to carnivals and expositions as a way to boost growth and ensure their businesses' success in the latter part of the nineteenth century.
 The parade and ball were organized and funded by the Veiled Prophet Organization, an all-male, anonymous society founded in 1878 by prominent St. Louisans, a highly select group culled from the area's business, civic and governmental leaders.
 The organization chooses a member to be a Veiled Prophet who conducts meetings and oversees activities.
+Originally, the Veiled Prophet parade was a nighttime event.

+St. Louis' Veiled Prophets had a short-lived competing krewe, the Mystic Order of Funny Fellows, which was replaced by the Earls of Electra.
+The Earls of Electra was also a short-lived mystic organization.